-Never neglect a chance to say hi to your user!
+Pay attention to a chance to say hi to your user!
 And make it as loud as possible.
 This will surely get the desired attention and help you get a new subscriber.

-Don’t forget to add some value as a simple hi is not enough for a person to leave personal data.
+Don’t forget to add some value, as a simple hi is not enough for a person to leave personal data.

 Say Hi Popup Example

 The shorter text of your newsletter signup, the better.
 Be open and honest.

 Businesses that use gamification can experience up to 7 times higher conversion rates.
 Bring your newsletter signup to life with a gamified popup.